semgrep/semgrep-vscode/README.md

 ## Supported languages

-See the list of supported languages by [Semgrep OSS Engine](https://semgrep.dev/docs/supported-languages/#semgrep-oss-engine) in Semgrep documentation.
+See the list of [languages supported by Semgrep OSS Engine](https://semgrep.dev/docs/supported-languages/#semgrep-oss-engine) in Semgrep documentation.

 ## Prerequisites